Home

 I totally understand if my lack of telephone support causes you to not want to purchase from me.
 All I can do is:

-A) promise you that I'm really very good on answering my emails, usually within less than an hour of receiving them, and
+A) promise you that I'm really very good on answering my emails, usually within one to four hours of receiving them during business hours (Pacific Time), and

 B) hope that you'll give me a chance. :)